The very controversial Isaiah 7:14

-When God told Ahaz not to fear the fierce anger of Rezin and Pekah for their plans to conquer Judah would not stand nor come to pass, He told Ahaz to ask for a sign that would confirm His words.
+When God told Ahaz not to fear the fierce anger of Rezin and Pekah as their plans to conquer Judah would not come to pass, He told Ahaz to ask for a sign that would confirm His words.
 When Ahaz hypocritically declined to do so, the Lord gave him one anyway.

 (14) "Therefore the Lord Himself will give you a sign: Behold, a virgin (Heb. almah) will be with child and bear a son, and she will call His name Immanuel.
 (15) "He will eat curds and honey at the time He knows enough to refuse evil and choose good.
 (16) "For before the boy will know enough to refuse evil and choose good, the land whose two kings you dread will be forsaken.
 (Isaiah 7:14-16 NASB)

-Quite obviously Isaiah's words concerned the fate of the two enemy kings.
-Therefore, although Matthew made it very clear that this prophecy ultimately pointed to the birth of Christ, it also had to have some immediate meaning.
-Inasmuch as before a child born in Isaiah and Ahaz's time could make moral choices, the land of the two kings that Ahaz so greatly feared would be forsaken.
+Although we now know that this prophecy ultimately pointed to the birth of Christ, its immediate meaning was that the land of the two enemy kings that Ahaz so greatly feared would be forsaken.

 Almah...
 'Virgin' or 'Young Woman'?

-Note: Unfortunately, the translators of the New King James (NKJV) decided to do some interpreting as well as translating.
-They capitalized the words 'son' and 'his', thereby subtly enforcing the idea that the child spoken of is the Messiah.
+When I looked this verse up in multiple Bible versions (http://biblehub.com/multi/isaiah/7-14.htm), virtually every one of them translated almah into 'virgin.
+Unfortunately, the translators of the New King James (NKJV) went a step further and decided to do some interpreting as well as translating - capitalizing the words 'son' and 'his', thereby subtly enforcing the idea that the child spoken of is the Messiah.